Sindhuu3/OASIS-TASK-3/README.md

 # OASIS-TASK-3
-Temperature Converter form celsius to fahrenheit and vice-versa.
+Temperature Converter from celsius to fahrenheit and vice-versa.